College Intern Program

 - Must be an American citizen or foreign exchange student

-- Must be currently enrolled in an undergraduate or graduate degree program
+- Must be currently enrolled for credit hours in an undergraduate or graduate degree program

 - Must be of good moral character